 Nowadays, people throw old, worn out socks away, even without holes.

-Socks can get grungy and after a while nothing can bring them back, no matter how many times they’ve been cleaned.
-Most people don’t even know what darning is.
+Furthermore, most people don’t even know what darning is.
 It’s a thing of the past, like making handmade lace.

 Today’s Major League and Little League players all wear socks when they play ball.
 For the Little Leaguer especially, their feet can sweat too much without socks, and they risk getting athlete’s foot.
 Then they have to go to the doctor because their feet itch and peel and swell and get stinky.

 When I was in college, my philosophy professor tended to slide his feet out of his loafers at the beginning of each class.
 In one class I saw a hole in one of his socks.
 His big toe was peeking out, and I couldn’t take my eyes off of it.
 It wasn’t all that important, and neither was the fact that he took his shoes off at the beginning of every class.
 It was just something he did.

 I’ll bet his wife didn’t like washing his socks, assuming she did the laundry.
 They had a toddler and a new baby in those days.
 She stayed home, took care of the kids while he taught Philosophy and Ethics at our local university.
 Maybe he shared household responsibilities on the weekend.
 He was that sort of guy.